postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 * **Generate a collection from the new API version.** Open the new API version and select the **Documentation** tab.
 In the **Collection** dropdown list, select **Create new documentation**.

 * **Add an existing to collection to the new API version.** Open the new API version and select the **Documentation** tab.
 In the **Collection** dropdown list, select **Add existing documentation**.

+> Postman automatically generates schema documentation for each version of your API, based on that version's API definition.
+Once you've versioned your API, you'll see a new version of the schema documentation on the **Documentation** tab.

 ### Documenting releases